Road Rage - One Way Not 'To Deal'

-That little voice of reason was ducking for cover pleading, “you’re acting like a complete lunatic.”
+My little voice of reason was ducking for cover pleading, “you’re acting like a complete lunatic.”

 My 11 year old, having none of it pleaded, “What is wrong with you, why are you getting so mad… instantly mad… for no reason”.
 I yelled back at her.
 She finally laid it down, “You Are Embarrassing”

 My other daughter quipped about our adventures to my husband, “Mom was freaking out on the other cars yelling, ‘JFC …. you asshole…for F*** sake’.”

 “WAS SO” she eye-rolled with an expression of ‘get real mom’

 “It was scary” avowed the 11 year old